tidyverse/dplyr/README.md

 To get started, read the notes below, then read the intro vignette: `vignette("introduction", package = "dplyr")`.
 To make the most of dplyr, I also recommend that you familiarise yourself with the principles of [tidy data](http://vita.had.co.nz/papers/tidy-data.html): this will help you get your data into a form that works well with dplyr, ggplot2 and R's many modelling functions.

-If you need more, help I recommend the following (paid) resources:
+If you need more help, I recommend the following (paid) resources:

 -   [dplyr](https://www.datacamp.com/courses/dplyr) on datacamp, by Garrett Grolemund.
 Learn the basics of dplyr at your own pace in this interactive online course.